yojoe/go-raml/README.md

 A python 3.5 compatible client is generated in result_directory directory.

 ## Generating Docs
-`go-raml docs [--format markdown] --ramlfile ~/work/mddocs/itsyouonline.raml --output ~/work/proj_sberbank/documentation/api/itsyouonline.md`
+`go-raml docs [--format markdown] --ramlfile api.raml --output api.md`

 A single file `markdown` documentation is generated.
 Note that only markdown format is supported at the moment.